dd86k/ddcput/README.md

 | amd64 | RDI | Counter |
 | | RSI | Structure pointer |

+## REGISTER

+This is a "for fun" mode.
+Can be used to get a general idea of available registers on the platform.

 # X86 PITFALLS

 x86 is a complex ISA, it might happen that assemblers do not know the full